mkeresty/cd1807-Project-Ensuring-Quality-Releases/README.md

 ## Then
 1. Install terraform extension
-2. add storage account key in variables
+2. add storage account key in pipeline variables NOT library